 Jatoba (Hymenaea courbaril) is a tree indigenous to the Amazon rainforest and Central America that can grow up to 90 feet tall and contributes to the rainforest canopy.
 Jatoba produces a dense, hardwood that is durable and termite resistant, making it very useful for carpentry, flooring, and furniture.
 One of the most interesting things about wild jatoba is that when the tree’s life cycle is finished and the tree dies, unlike most other rainforest trees, the wood of the jatoba tree does not rot.
-This observation of it’s resistance to mold and fungus has predicated inquisitions into the medicinal qualities of jatoba… of which there are several.
-In fact, jatoba has been used for medicinal purposes by traditional medicine practitioners for many problems, including diarrhea, hepatitis, bronchitis, and coughs.
+This observation of it’s resistance to mold and fungus has predicated inquisitions into the therapeutic qualities of jatoba… of which there are several.
+In fact, jatoba has been used for therapeutic purposes by traditional medicine practitioners for many problems, including diarrhea, hepatitis, bronchitis, and coughs.

 Jatoba and Harmful Organisms